-You’ve seen my Halloween themed ghost attachment styles doodles, now here’s the valentine version!
+You’ve seen my Halloween themed ghost attachment styles doodles, now here’s the Valentine version!

-Purchase Digital PDF:
+Purchase Valentine Digital PDF:

 During my first year of graduate school, I managed to sneak into an elective intended for students later on in the 3-year program.
 The course was Interpersonal Neurobiology: the study of how brains change within the context of relationships.
-It turns out, the newest frontiers of neurobiology are confirming many of the oldest theories: brains grow, change, and/or heal in the context of safe relationships – it’s why the official stance of the American Psychological Association affirms that the quality of relationship between a therapist and a client matters far more than the type of therapy practiced.
+It turns out, the newest frontiers of neurobiology are confirming many of the oldest theories: brains grow, change, and/or heal in the context of safe relationships – it’s why the official stance of the American Psychological Association affirms that the quality of the relationship between a therapist and a client matters far more than the type of therapy practiced.

 Download the print-your-own version below, get preprinted cards, or other fun merchandise like cards or stickers.
 Proceeds from the sale of these valentines fund the creation of more doodles and sketchnotes that bridge emerging academic psychology research with everyday language and down to earth illustrations.
 If you get as excited about this mission as I do – consider partnering with me on Patreon.
 This month, Patrons subscribed at the content developer tier and higher are receiving professionally printed cards and envelopes in the mail!
 (Current patrons can download this printable – and all my PDF’s – free by logging into your account on Patreon.)

 Purchase Digital Download:

 The first card has a grey background with a yellow banner that reads, “Be my primary attachment figure?” behind the banner are two hands reaching for one heart.

 The second card has a pink background with a big red heart in the middle.
 The heart is broken on the side and mended with a bandaid.
 A blue banner is wrapped around the heart and reads, “You’ve earned my secure attachment.”